2024 United States presidential election in New Hampshire: Analysis

 A rural New England state with a libertarian streak dominated by moderate voters, New Hampshire had backed Republicans in most presidential elections since the party's formation in 1854 up until 1988, except for Woodrow Wilson in 1912 and 1916; Franklin D. Roosevelt in 1936, 1940 and 1944; and Lyndon B. Johnson in 1964.
 Since the early 1990s, however, the state has begun to lean toward the Democrats at the federal level, with Democrats carrying the state by single digits in every presidential election since 1992 with the exception of George W. Bush's narrow victory in 2000.

 A study by the Center for Election Innovation & Research in July 2024 found that New Hampshire is one of only three remaining states (along with Mississippi and Alabama) to offer no early in-person voting option for the 2024 general election.
 The state also requires an eligible reason to vote by mail.
 By tradition, since 1960, all eligible voters of Dixville Notch, New Hampshire cast their votes at midnight on Election Day.

-Harris suffered a setback, earning 2.35% of the vote less than Biden did in 2020.
-She ceded ground in every county across the state, while Trump flipped three counties: Carroll, Rockingham and Sullivan.
+Harris suffered a setback, earning 2.13% less of the vote than Biden did in 2020.
+She ceded ground in every county across the state, while Trump flipped three counties: Carroll, Rockingham, and Sullivan.
+Trump won all three of those counties in 2016 before losing them to Biden in 2020; as a result, New Hampshire is the state with the most counties that have voted for Trump in 2016, Biden in 2020, and Trump again in 2024.
 He nonetheless became the first Republican to win the White House without carrying Hillsborough County since Richard Nixon in 1968.
-This is the first time since 2016 in which the state winner did not win a majority of the counties, Harris and Trump both won 5.
+This is the first time since 2016 in which the state winner did not win a majority of the counties, with Harris and Trump winning five each.

 Notably, on the same ballot, Republicans won the open governor race and expanded their majorities in both state legislative chambers.

 The towns of Acworth, Berlin, Claremont, Francestown, Freedom, Greenfield, Hart's Location, Jaffrey, Langdon, Littleton, Lyndeborough, Martin's Location, Nottingham, Pembroke, Shelburne, Springfield, Stratford, Sullivan, Swanzey, Tamworth, and Temple all flipped to Trump after either backing Joe Biden, yielding a tie, or recording no votes in 2020.

 Success and Wolfeboro both flipped to Harris after either backing Trump, yielding a tie, or recording no votes in 2020.